Charlotte Gateway Station: Station plans

 The station was built with a streetcar platform, which provides connection to the CityLynx Gold Line, and a 1100 ft long, fully ADA compliant high-level platform, the second in the state behind Raleigh Union Station, for Amtrak service.
 It will be the southern terminus of Amtrak's Carolinian and Piedmont lines, as well as a service stop on Amtrak's Crescent and a major stop on the planned Southeast High Speed Rail Corridor.
-It will significantly improve connections between Amtrak and local transit; the current station is served by a single bus line.
-The station will also serve as a service stop for Greyhound routes running to Atlanta, Detroit, Jacksonville, New York City and Philadelphia.
-CATS also plans for the station to be a stop on the Lynx Silver Line.
+It will significantly improve connections between Amtrak and local transit.
+CATS plans for the station to be a stop on the Lynx Silver Line.
+An adjacent, interim bus station was built for Greyhound, which provides connections to routes running to Atlanta, Detroit, Jacksonville, New York City and Philadelphia.

 Construction

 Both the Charlotte Area Transit System (CATS) and NCDOT have started/completed various projects that impact the future station, including the CityLynx Gold Line and a new Locomotive and Railcar Maintenance Facility located on West Summit Avenue.
 However, groundbreaking for the Charlotte Gateway Station did not begin until July 2018.
 The project is using a phased implementation approach to facilitate the near-term development of the rail station while also setting the stage for private development to occur.
 There are three general phases with additional sub-phases.